Bilinear representation mitigates reversal curse and enables consistent model editing: Related work

-\paragraph{Mathematical Structures for Relational Knowledge in LMs.} A substantial body of research has investigated \textit{where} LMs store factual knowledge~\citep{geva2021key,meng2022locating,pan2025precise}.
+\paragraph{Mathematical Structures for Relational Knowledge in Language Models.} A substantial body of research has investigated \textit{where} language models store factual knowledge~\citep{geva2021key,meng2022locating,pan2025precise}.
 The mechanism for retrieving specific facts is complex and distributed across multiple layers and attention heads, as revealed by studies of interventions~\citep{hase2023does} and attention mechanisms~\citep{geva2023dissecting}.
-In contrast, far fewer studies examine \textit{which mathematical structure} LMs employ to resolve relation.
-Recent investigations suggest that the underlying structures are unexpectedly simple: \citet{hernandez2024linearity} demonstrate that LMs implicitly implement Linear Relational Embeddings~\citep{paccanaro2002learning}, while \citet{merullo2024language} show that they exploit translational structures familiar from Word2Vec~\citep{mikolov20213word2vec}.
-However, the attention mechanism in LMs is fundamentally built on more expressive bilinear operations~\citep{elhage2021mathematical}.
+In contrast, far fewer studies examine \textit{which mathematical structure} models employ to resolve a relation.
+Recent investigations suggest that the underlying structures are unexpectedly simple: \citet{hernandez2024linearity} demonstrate that language models implicitly implement Linear Relational Embeddings~\citep{paccanaro2002learning}, while \citet{merullo2024language} show that they exploit translational structures familiar from Word2Vec~\citep{mikolov2013word2vec}.
+However, the multi-head attention mechanism is fundamentally built on more expressive bilinear operations~\citep{elhage2021mathematical} and individual heads can encode specific relational operations~\citep{elhelo2025inferring}.
 Furthermore, such bilinear models have a long history of success in modeling relational data, particularly in knowledge graph embedding methods like RESCAL~\citep{nickel2011three}.
-Despite bilinear operations being central to transformer architecture and successful in relational learning, no work has investigated whether LMs exploit bilinear structures for decoding relational knowledge.
-This paper presents the first systematic analysis of the bilinear structures underlying relational knowledge in LMs.
+Despite bilinear operations being central to Transformer architecture and successful in relational learning, little work has investigated whether language models exploit bilinear structures for decoding relational knowledge.
+This paper presents a systematic analysis of the bilinear structures underlying relational knowledge.